-The title is always visible.
+- Header title (mandatory): The title is always visible.

-- Optional: Header subtitle
+- Header subtitle (optional)

-The image has a shape parameter (square or with a round mask) and a placeholder parameter.
+- Title bar image (optional): The image has a shape parameter (square or with a round mask) and a placeholder parameter.
 The placeholder is displayed if no specific image is available.

-The toolbar contains the global actions for the floorplan.
+- Toolbar: The toolbar contains the global actions for the floorplan.
 The actions should be represented only with buttons, text, or an icon.
 They can be transparent, regular, highlighted, or semantic.
 All buttons go from right to left into the overflow.
-Buttons should be arranged according to the current use case and always in a consistent visual order (see guidelines for example).
+Buttons should be arranged according to the current use case and always in a consistent visual order (see guidelines for examples).
 If there are no global actions, the toolbar is not shown.
 Note that the object page uses the sap.m.Toolbar control instead of sap.m.OverflowToolbar.

-Each object page can have drilldown navigation.
+- Child page visualization: Each object page can have drilldown navigation.
 The child object page can only be reached through the parent object page.
 A narrow vertical stripe at the left side of the snapping header helps to differentiate the child object page from the parent object page.

 The title bar can also contain the following optional indicators: